In this chapter:

 For the three months ending 31 March 2020, 91 percent of New Zealand children were fully immunised by age 8 months and 92 percent were fully immunised by age 2 years.
 Up-to-date national and DHB immunisation coverage data is available at the Ministry of Health website.

-There are three broad categories of vaccine type: live attenuated (weakened), inactivated or whole killed, and subunit.
+There are two broad categories of vaccine type: live attenuated (weakened) and non-live, which includes inactivated or whole killed, subunit and nucleic acid vaccines.
 Examples of the different types of vaccines are summarised in Table 1.2.

 Note: Travel vaccines have been omitted from the above table.